Home » Water Softening » Water Softener Brands » Sterling Water Softener Reviews & Price Guide

 Who Makes Sterling Water Softeners?

-The water softeners are made by Sterling Water Treatment, founded in 1934 by Charles Sidell and a single employee, Emmitt Culligan.
-Unlike most water purification companies today that started in a different field before going into the water purification business, Sterling has been manufacturing manual water softeners from the get-go.
+Sterling water softeners are made by Sterling Water Treatment, founded in 1934 by Charles Sidell and a single employee, Emmitt Culligan.
+Unlike most water purification companies, Sterling has been manufacturing water treatment products from the very beginning.

-This means that they have nearly nine decades of experience in the field, and their mission of producing the best water softeners on the market has never changed.
+This means they have 90 years of experience in the field, and their mission of producing the best water softeners on the market has never changed.

 The company is primarily based in Indiana, but there are thousands of licensed contractors in North America that sell Sterling products.